Just Buy It Now!

 50140174

-Gem $1350 New June 6!
-A Gem Original Luster Bomb, Hawk Farm Collection.
+Gem $1350 A Gem Original Luster Bomb, Hawk Farm Collection.
 Intense frosted luster on this 1930 Full Head Standing quarter warrants the coveted "luster bomb" designation and a JUST BUY IT NOW recommendation.
 I suspect that the absence of a CAC green bean is due to no attempt being made as this Hawk Farm Collection release is stunning under a bright light.
 The overall strike is bold with the shield outline fully defined and only lacking a single rivet.
 Housed in PCGS Gen 4.4 (2005-2011) holder.

 50 Cents